applitools/tutorial-webdriverio-basic/README.md

-# Applitools Tutorial - WebdriverIO 4 Ultrafast Grid
+# Applitools Tutorial - WebdriverIO 4

 Get started with Applitools visual testing with this example of using the ClassicRunner with the Applitools WebdriverIO 4 SDK.